Casimir II the Just: Internal politics

-In 1186 Duke Leszek of Masovia died.
-Before his death the sickly duke decided to give all his lands to High Duke Casimir.
-Though Leszek had previously promised the inheritance to his elder uncle Mieszko III, his dictatorial proceedings caused Leszek to change his mind and decide in Casimir's favor.
-Shortly after Leszek's death however, Mieszko III occupied the lands of Kuyavia up to the Vistula River, and Casimir could only take possession over Masovia proper.
+In 1186, Duke Leszek of Masovia died.
+Before his death, the sickly duke decided to give all his lands to High Duke Casimir.
+Though Leszek had previously promised the inheritance to his elder uncle Mieszko III, his dictatorial proceedings caused Leszek to change his mind and decide in Casimir's favour.
+Shortly after Leszek's death, however, Mieszko III occupied the lands of Kuyavia up to the Vistula River, and Casimir could only take possession of Masovia proper.
 Nevertheless, thanks to the Masovian inheritance, Casimir directly ruled over the major part of Poland.

-The involvement of Casimir in the Russian affairs was used in 1191 by Mieszko III, who managed to take control over Wawel Castle at Kraków, seizing the high ducal title and the control over the Seniorate Province.
-Immediately, he declared Kraków an hereditary fief to his own descendants, implementing his son Mieszko the Younger as a governor.
+The involvement of Casimir in the Russian affairs was used in 1191 by Mieszko III, who managed to take control over Wawel Castle at Kraków, seizing the high ducal title and control over the Seniorate Province.
+Immediately, he declared Kraków a hereditary fief to his own descendants, appointing his son Mieszko the Younger as a governor.
 The conflict ended peacefully, as Casimir – upon his return from Russia – regained the capital without a fight, and Mieszko the Younger escaped to the side of his father.

-The last goal of Casimir's reign was at the beginning of 1194, when he organized an expedition against the Baltic Yotvingians.
+The last goal of Casimir's reign was at the beginning of 1194, when he organised an expedition against the Baltic Yotvingians.
 The expedition ended with a full success, and Casimir had a triumphant return to Kraków.
-After a banquet was held to celebrate his return, Casimir died unexpectedly, on 5 May 1194.
+After a banquet was held to celebrate his return, Casimir died unexpectedly on 5 May 1194.
 Some historians believed that he was poisoned.
-He was succeeded as High Duke by his eldest surviving son Leszek I the White, who like his father had to face the strong opposition from Mieszko III.
+He was succeeded as High Duke by his eldest surviving son Leszek I the White, who, like his father, had to face the strong opposition from Mieszko III.
 Casimir was probably buried at Wawel Cathedral.

-Casimir had planned to found a university in Kraków and already started to construct the building, but his sudden death balked his plans.
+Casimir had planned to found a university in Kraków and had already started to construct the building, but his sudden death thwarted his plans.
 The present-day Jagiellonian University was not established until 1364 by King Casimir III the Great as the second oldest in Central and Eastern Europe (after the Charles University in Prague).

 Relations with the Church

-During his reign, Casimir was very generous to the Church, especially with the Cistercians monasteries of Wąchock, Jędrzejów, Koprzywnica and Sulejów; with the Canons of the Holy Sepulchre of Miechów, Regular Canonry of Czerwińsk nad Wisłą and Trzemeszno and the Order of the Knights Hospitaller in Zagość.
+During his reign, Casimir was very generous to the Church, especially with the Cistercian monasteries of Wąchock, Jędrzejów, Koprzywnica and Sulejów; with the Canons of the Holy Sepulchre of Miechów, Regular Canonry of Czerwińsk nad Wisłą and Trzemeszno and the Order of the Knights Hospitaller in Zagość.
 He also tried to expand the cult of Saint Florian, whose remains were brought to Kraków by Bishop Gedko.

 Marriage and issue

-Between 1160 and 1165 (but no later than 1166), Casimir married Helena (ca. 1140/42 – ca. 1202/06), daughter of Duke Conrad II of Znojmo, scion of a Moravian cadet branch of the Přemyslid dynasty.
+Between 1160 and 1165 (but no later than 1166), Casimir married Helena (ca. 1140/1142 – ca. 1202/1206), daughter of Duke Conrad II of Znojmo, scion of a Moravian cadet branch of the Přemyslid dynasty.
 They had: